naubiomech/ExoCode/StyleGuide.md

 - DON'T use void as an argument type
 - If globals exist still pass them by reference
 - Place curly bracket { on the next line when opening a multiline section.
+- Always run interactions through items from proximal joint to distal, and left before right.

 ## Commenting